 If you're unsure how to apply eyeshadow, you've arrived at the perfect destination.
 If you want new techniques, we've got those, too.
 First, you must choose the right eyeshadow palette for your eye color, then you have to figure out how to use all the various shades on your lid.
-This basic application is all you need to know when applying eyeshadow.
-Use more dramatic shades for the evening, lighter shades for the day.
+Ahead, makeup artist Tobi Henney shares how to create a basic eyeshadow look that complements your eye color and shape.

 Step 1: Prime Your Lid